Finite volume element method for Landau-Lifshitz equation: Auxiliary lemmas and error estimates

-Consequently, we easily get the approximation error of the FVEM for the LL equation. \begin{theorem} Let $\bmf{m}$ and $\bmf{m}_h$ be the solutions of \eqref{equ:simplicity-LL-dimensionless} with a homogeneous Dirichlet boundary condition and \eqref{equ:LL-semi-discretized1}, respectively.
-Assume the regularity condition \eqref{regularity-condition} to be held.
-For sufficiently small $h$, let $\bmf{m}_h^0 = I_h \bmf{m}_0$ and we have
+Consequently, the approximation error of the FVEM applied to the LL equation can be readily obtained. \begin{theorem} Let $\bmf{m}$ and $\bmf{m}_h$ be the solutions of \eqref{equ:simplicity-LL-dimensionless} with homogeneous Dirichlet boundary conditions and \eqref{equ:LL-semi-discretized1}, respectively.
+Assume the regularity condition \eqref{regularity-condition} holds.
+For sufficiently small $h$, let $\bmf{m}_h^0 = I_h \bmf{m}_0$.
+Then, we have

 and